looker-open-source/ca-api-quickstarts/readme.md

 #client_secret = "YOUR_LOOKER_CLIENT_SECRET"
 ```

-If Looker will be a data source, retrieve the Looker client id and Looker client secret that will be used to access Looker.
-Read this [Looker authentication documentation](https://cloud.google.com/looker/docs/api-auth) if you need guidance.
+If you will use Looker as a data source:

+1. Determine the Looker account that will access Looker.
+2. Ensure the Looker account has the [access_data](https://cloud.google.com/looker/docs/admin-panel-users-roles#access_data) and [gemini_in_looker](https://cloud.google.com/looker/docs/admin-panel-users-roles#gemini_in_looker) permissions.
+3. Retrieve the [Looker account's client id and client secret](https://cloud.google.com/looker/docs/api-auth#authentication_with_an_sdk) and set it in the secrets.toml file.

+*The quickstart app auths with a [Looker API key](https://cloud.google.com/gemini/docs/conversational-analytics-api/authentication#looker-api-keys).
+The app DOES NOT use a [Looker access token](https://cloud.google.com/gemini/docs/conversational-analytics-api/authentication#looker-access-token).*

 ### 5. Install dependencies